Is Your Phone Damaging Your Skin?

 But, what does it do to my skin?

 It’s only just become apparent that it might damage our skin, as well as keep us up all night.
 This means there have only been minimal studies on how it affects your skin.

 Recent small studies have shown that skin exposed to artificial visible light, similar to those emitted by electronic devices, experienced molecular and cellular changes.
 This means that the light rays can cause premature aging, no matter how minuscule, the studies prove it has a similar reaction to skin exposed to sunlight.
 Essentially there are a number of harsh things that can damage our skin, including pollution and smoke, so making sure you're looking after your skin and strengthening the dermal layer is key to preventing premature aging, whether it's caused by smoke or your phone.

 What can I do about it?

 But the most important thing is to start using products which help strengthen the dermal layer of your skin.
 This means that no matter what your skin goes through, it will be less likely to get damaged.
-By using Stem Cells in your skin care you can support yours skin natural production of collagen and thicken the top layer of your skin so you can help protect your skin from free radicals, and prevent aging as soon as you can.
+By using Stem Cells in your skincare you can support your skin natural production of collagen and thicken the top layer of your skin so you can help protect your skin from free radicals and prevent aging as soon as you can.